nasa/Kamodo-core/CONTRIBUTING.md

 ## Creating Issues

-For bugs, open an issue following [this guide](https://github.com/EnsembleGovServices/kamodo-core/blob/joss/.github/ISSUE_TEMPLATE/bug_report.md).
+For bugs, open an issue in GitHub.

 For features, provide enough context to illustrate the intended use case.
 If possible, include a test function that should pass once the feature is considered complete.